jvvtt/a2gMeasurements/docs/PanelsGUI.md

   <figcaption>Control the gimbal by chhosing among the coordinates entered in the Setup Window</figcaption>
 </figure>

-In the texbox `Node heading` the user has to be provide the heading of the gimbal (the direction of the reference of the gimbal).
+In the texbox `Node heading` the user has to provide the heading of the gimbal (the direction of the reference of the gimbal).

 !!! success "Admitted values for Node heading"
     The admitted values are in the range `0-359`, with `0` being the case when the reference of the gimbal is pointing to the North.

+!!! success "NOTE"
+    The gimbal will NOT move if the user has NOT chosen the coordinates for *both* nodes (the dropdown menus next to the `Available GND coordinates` and `Available drone coordinates` labels).
+Alternatively, the user can choose among the available coordinates in one node (i.e. GND gimbal panel) and enter himself the coordinates for the other node (i.e. drone gimbal panel).

 ### Input coordinates